shawnfeng0/ufsm/README.md

 *   **Type-Safe**: Heavily relies on C++ templates and CRTP for compile-time checks.
 *   **Efficient Memory Model**: States are managed via `std::unique_ptr` with no shared pointer overhead.
 *   **Event Deferral**: Built-in support for deferring events to be processed later.
-*   **Flexible Transitions**: Supports sibling transitions, hierarchical transitions, and custom actions/guards.
+*   **Flexible Transitions**: Supports sibling transitions, hierarchical transitions, custom actions/guards, and passing constructor arguments to destination states.

 ## Integration